0xdevalias/devalias.net/_posts/2013-09-18-plesk-adding-wget-tar-gzip-chmod-php-curl-clear-to-a-chr.md

 ./chroot_update.sh --update
 ```

-To add a new program (and it’s dependent shared libraries)
+To add a new program (and it's dependent shared libraries)

 ```
 ./chroot_update.sh --add /path/to/programname